“Hey Roop, Arnosite Asbestos is not a thing.”

 The imperfect course about perfecting digital twin data.
 Check out the sneak peek below:

-Well, it’s not really a thing.
-But AMOSITE asbestos is an insulation material used for thermal insulation in infrastructure assets.
+AMOSITE Asbestos is a popular design material used for thermal insulation in infrastructure assets.
 And turns out my Google search has some serious gripes against it:

-Exactly — it’s a hazardous material that (sadly) has been used extensively in the industry.
+Exactly — it’s actually quite hazardrous.
 It’s known to cause lung disease in people who are exposed to it.
 In this course, we will take the example of an asbestos-ridden digital twin…and use the validation API to make it asbestos-free.

 -Roop, reporting live frorn the basernent.